hamidgasmi/training.computerscience.cloud.aws/README.md

 ## Application Integration - Elastic Transcder

-- Media and Services - Elastic Transcoder:
 - It is a media transcoder in the cloud
 - It converts media files from their original source format into different formats that will play on smartphones, tablets, PCs, etc
-	- It provides transcoding presets for popular output formats
-	- This means that we don't need to guess about which settings work best on particular devices
+- It provides transcoding presets for popular output formats: we don't need to guess about which settings work best on particular devices
+- It also operates in a serverless fashion: we're not allocating the underlying infastructure that is used to transcode these files
 - Pay based on transcoded minutes and the resolution at which we transcode.

 ---